chapel-lang/governance/GOVERNANCE.md

 Role: As the scope of the Chapel project has grown, a number of subteams have been spun up to focus on specific initiatives at finer granularities.
-Generally speaking, these subteam leads have a great deal of latitude in making decisions to meet their goals, but are expected to keep the technical lead aware of major decisions, particularly for those that are contentious, represent a significant change in direction, or have the possibility of impacting other subteams.
+Generally speaking, these subteam leads have a great deal of latitude in making decisions to meet their subteams' goals, but are expected to keep the technical lead aware of major decisions, particularly for those that are contentious, represent a significant change in direction, or have the possibility of impacting other subteams.